arrow Go back to list of posts

 However, these footfall-led events have found their way through COVID by offering the digital experience which, for a few, may be even come in handier.

 Hence, as we find ourselves with an extra cut of time, initially spent on social activities or leisure, why not spend it on digital learning forums or conferences?
-It may be counterintuitive for some the idea of networking in such events where attendees are kept muted as mere listeners.
+It may be counterintuitive for some the idea of business networking in such events where attendees are kept muted as mere listeners.
 Nonetheless, these tend to always offer the total list of attendees, sponsoring some time key voices, so make sure to keep an eye out.

 Why not then shoot a follow up email to those you may be interested in to discuss any new learnings or exchange ideas?